 As a driver, it’s important that you learn the basic rules of fault and how injuries or damages may be compensated.
-It’s also important that a driver involved in a pedestrian accident reach out to a pedestrian accident attorney.
+It’s also important that a driver involved in a pedestrian accident reach out to a pedestrian accident lawyer

 So What Do You Do?

 Safety first!
 Ensure that anyone who is injured and can be safely moved are moved.
 Don’t administer medical treatment or medicines, but do CPR and other life-saving tactics if they’re required.
 Do everything you can to get everyone to safety.
 If someone cannot be moved, make sure they’re as safe as they can be and are visible to any incoming vehicles.

 After ensuring the safety of everyone involved, get medical help.
 You’ll want the police, medical care providers like the paramedics, and auto insurance providers.
 You’ll want to have your insurance handy and start gathering names and insurance from everyone else involved that’s able to account for their insurance.